Marcgs96/Guild-Master/README.md

  * Upgrade the guild house and the blacksmith building using the resources gathered by the quests.
 You can do this by clicking the blacksmith(anvil)/guild hall(banner) buttons and then clicking the green arrow.

  * Recuit heroes to expand the guild.
 You can do this by opening the guild hall panel and selecting the member you want to recruit (if you have slots available)

+ * Make a member work or rest with the click of the state button in their portrait inside the member list panel.

  ## AI Archetypes